rgambord/c99-doc/doc/sections/6/7/8/index.rst

 .. _9899_6.7.8p36:

+.. container:: snum

+   :ref:`36 <9899_6.7.8p36>`

-:ref:`36 <9899_6.7.8p36>` EXAMPLE 12 Space can be ''allocated'' from both ends of an array by using a single designator:
+EXAMPLE 12 Space can be "allocated" from both ends of an array by using a single designator:

 ::